-In our first post from our browsing with assistive technologies series we discuss screen readers.
+In our first post from our browsing with assistive technologies series, we discuss desktop screen readers.

 A screen reader is a software application that announces what is on screen to people who cannot see, or who cannot understand, what is displayed visually.
 They provide access to the entire operating system and applications including browsers and web content.